ybgskr12/Reforestation/README.md

-## Who did the wizard marry?
-His ghoul-friend
+## Did you hear about the runner who was criticized?
+He just took it in stride